 As more people revolt against high cable bills, cut service and seek slimmer packages, media companies are being forced to shut down some channels.
 Comcast Corp.
-(NASDAQ:CMCSAC), which owns NBCUniversal is shutting down Esquire and Cloo.
-Viacom Inc. (TSX:VIAD) is reducing its focus from two dozen channels to 6 core networks with channels like MTV Classic among the first to be canned.
+(NASDAQ:CMCSAB), which owns NBCUniversal is shutting down Esquire and Cloo.
+Viacom Inc. (TSX:VIAB) is reducing its focus from two dozen channels to 6 core networks with channels like MTV Classic among the first to be canned.

 Discovery Communications Inc. (NASDAQ:DISCAC) has been pairing back investment in the American Heroes Channel and Destination America to focus on bigger brands.
 Behind all this pullback is the fact small networks can’t survive on reruns when consumers have options like Netflix Inc. (NASDAQ:NFLXC).